ethanblake4/carbonplayer/README.md

 Currently supported features include:
 - Logging in and retrieving your music library (Artists, albums, and playlists so far)
 - Viewing the Top Charts page and the Home/Listen Now page
-- Viewing and playing music from albums
+- Viewing and playing music from albums and Top Charts

 ## Enhancements
 Carbon Player is intended to improve upon the original Google Play Music application in a number of ways: